 Father Stephen Leva

-Father Stephen Leva serves as Pastor of Saint Alphonsus Parish in Maple Glen.
+Father Stephen Leva serves as Pastor of Saint Joseph Parish in Downingtown.
 Father is a native Philadelphian, growing up in Olney and attending Saint Helena Elementary School and Cardinal Dougherty High School.
 He attended Saint Charles Borromeo Seminary in Philadelphia, Saint Pius X Seminary in Erlanger, Kentucky and Mount Saint Mary’s College and Seminary in Emmitsburg, Maryland.
 He was Ordained in 1988 in Arlington, Virginia for the Diocese of Arlington and served as a priest in that Diocese for 17 years.
 Father returned home to Philadelphia and was incardinated into the Archdiocese in 2008.
 His first assignment in the Archdiocese was as Parochial Vicar at Our Lady of Mount Carmel Church in Doylestown.

 A nationally recognized trainer with more than twenty-five years of experience in law enforcement, probation and parole, Richmond Parsons is co-owner of a consulting company.
 His prior experience includes Deputy Chief of Offender Services for the Montgomery County Adult Probation and Parole Department, where he served for 26 years.
 He has conducted trainings for local, state and national probation and parole, law enforcement, and treatment agencies on topics such as computer search and seizure, sex offender management and leadership.
 He currently is the Chairman of the Governor’s Advisory Committee on Probation and is one of the founding fathers of the Mid-Atlantic chapter of the Association for the Treatment of Sexual Abusers.
 He is also a recipient of the Matty Muir Leadership Award which recognized his contributions to victims of Montgomery County.